Wichie Torres: Career work

 After completing his training in Mexico, Torres returned to Puerto Rico where his fame grew quickly.
-His paintings are found in various selective cafes and restaurants in his hometown of Ponce, including Cafe Cafe and La Casa del Chef.
-They are sought after works of art, and various prominent celebrities, including Javier Vázquez, are known to possess some of his originals.
 His studio was located at 92 Comercio Street (PR-133) in the Ponce Historic Zone.
 As of 2010, Torres had made over 400 expositions and won over 250 awards.

 Personal life

 In 1992, at age 40, Torres was told he needed an urgent heart transplant as his heart exhibited a viral condition.
 He underwent the surgery at the Tampa General Hospital in Tampa, Florida.
 He recuperated satisfactorily.

 After 11 years enjoying good health with his new heart, he was once again told he needed a new heart transplant.
 As a result, on 5 July 2005 he once again underwent emergency heart transplant surgery, this time at the Centro Cardiovascular de San Juan (San Juan Heart Center) in San Juan, Puerto Rico.
 He thus became the first person to have two heart transplants in the Caribbean.
 He once again recuperated satisfactorily.